Okipa/laravel-bootstrap-table-list/README.md

     > Set a custom number of rows for the table list (optional).
 - `enableRowsNumberSelector()`
     > Enables the rows number selection in the table list (optional).
+    > **Notes :**
-    > **Note :** calling this method displays a rows number input that enable the user to choose how much rows to show.
+    > - Calling this method displays a rows number input that enable the user to choose how much rows to show.
 - `addQueryInstructions(Closure $queryClosure)`
     > Set the query closure that will be used during the table list generation (optional).
-    > For example, you can define your joined tables here.
-    > The closure let you manipulate the following attribute : $query.
+    > **Notes :**
-    > **Note :** use the `$query` parameter in the closure to add your custom instructions.
+    > - Use the `$query` parameter provided in the closure to add your custom instructions.
+    > - For example, you use this closure to define your joined tables here.
 - `addColumn(string $attribute = null)`
     > Add a column that will be displayed in the table list (required).
     > **Notes :**